Mohammedirfaan1/credit-card-validator-with-database/README.md

 Credit validation with database.

-This project is about verifing  the credit card details and storing details in mongodb database.
+This project is about verifing  the credit card details and storing data in mongodb database.

 This picture shows the output of validation